Last Updated on March 15, 2023

 If a breeder advertises Miniature German Shepherds, they may cost more, but there is no such thing.
 That pooch is most likely a mixed breed, or the purebred has dwarfism.

-It’s easy to have your heart set on a purebred German Shepherd, but mixed breeds often cost less.
+It’s easy to have your heart set on a purebred German Shepherd, but mixed breeds are often less expensive.
 Since purebreds are more desirable, they cost more.
 However, hybrids are often healthier than purebreds.

-If your puppy comes from a champion bloodline and is a show-quality dog themselves, then you can expect to pay a higher price.
-For example, dogs with excellent lineage and bloodlines may cost anywhere between $6,000 and $7,000.
+If your puppy comes from a champion bloodline and is a show-quality German Shepherd dog, then you can expect to pay more.
+For example, dogs with excellent lineage and bloodlines may range anywhere between $6,000 and $7,000.

 When it comes to looking for a reputable breeder, be sure to do your research.
 A responsible breeder will care about finding the puppies a loving, forever home rather than making a profit.